creoinnovare/AnalisiDecisionale/user-guide.md

 ## Getting Started

-Upon opening the app, you'll be presented with your list of decisions.
+Upon opening the app, you'll be presented with your list of decisions (note: the initial list may be empty/ use '+' in upper corner to add new entry).
 You can create a new decision entry or tap an existing one to explore its details.

 ---